 Influenza (flu)

 The County of Santa Clara Public Health Department is monitoring a multi-state outbreak of H5N1 bird flu in dairy cows in the United States.
-For more information, visit the County of Santa Clara Public Health Department's Current H5N1 Bird Flu Situation in Dairy Cows webpage. |
+For more information, visit the Public Health Department's H5N1 Bird Flu webpage.

 Where to get a flu shot